-Spending policy and how the investment objectives relate to spending policy - The University has a policy that limits the amount the endowment shall distribute annually to 5% of a three-year average market value of the principal, on a unit value basis.
+Spending policy and how the investment objectives relate to spending policy - The University has a policy that limits the amount the endowment shall distribute annually to 4.75% of a three-year average market value of the principal, on a unit value basis.
+The University Board approved a one-time additional distribution to fund some additional scholarships at year-end.
 The average computation is to include the November 30 quarter end preceding the beginning of the fiscal year.
 In establishing this policy, the University considered the long-term expected return on its endowment.
 Accordingly, over the long term, the University expects to achieve a total return, over a three-year moving average basis, at least equal to the spending rate plus the rate of inflation as measured by the Consumer Price Index (CPI) for urban customers.
 This is consistent with the University's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.